UPDATED FOR 2021

 You Get True Dimensional Lumber

 The dimensional lumber at the retailers aren’t true dimensions.
 This means, that 2 x 4 may have been 2 inches thick and 4 inches wide before it was processed.
 However, after the planing and drying process, it’s actually only 1.5″ x 3.5″.
-When you hire a saw mill, we mill your logs so that after processing, you have true 2 x 4’s.
+This fact is especially important if you are renovating an old structure that didn’t use today’s traditional pressure treated wall studs.
+We mill your logs so that after processing, you have true 2 x 4’s.

 You Can Get Live Edge Lumber